ThinkDataEd/student/docs/unit1/lesson8.md

 1. <u>**Food Habits Campaign Data Collection Monitoring:**</u>

     100. The IDS Campaign Monitoring Tool is found on your IDS Homepage.
-    Click on **Monitor** and sign-in if prompted.
+    Click on **Monitor** and sign in if prompted.
 Find the Food Habits Campaign and click on Monitor.
     Note: If you haven't submitted any data, the page will be blank.

     100. Your teacher will be monitoring your class' data collection using the Campaign Monitoring Tool.
 You will have the opportunity to look at your own data collection with the Monitor Tool.
 Once the campaign collection window is over, and your teacher shares the class data, you will be able to see your class' progress.